nelloreward/pkl/README.md

-## Construct arbitrary-length analogs to de Bruijn sequences
+## Arbitrary-length analogs to de Bruijn sequences

 This repo contains software for constructing arbitrary-length analogs to de Bruijn sequences, which we call $P^{(K)}_L$-sequences.
 It accompanies our [CPM 2022](http://www.stringology.org/event/CPM2022/) paper [*Arbitrary-length analogs to de Bruijn sequences*](https://drops.dagstuhl.de/opus/volltexte/2022/16136/).

-## Note minor errors in our publication
+## Minor errors in publication

 The [published version](https://drops.dagstuhl.de/opus/volltexte/2022/16136/) of our paper has minor errors resolved as follows:
 * In the procedure `GeneratePKL` (Algorithm 2), to properly address de Bruijn sequence-length edge cases, use $N := \lfloor \log_K L \rfloor + 1$ instead of $N := \lceil \log_K L \rceil$, except when inside the procedure `LiftAndJoin` (Algorithm 1) called on Line 5, where $N := \lceil \log_K L \rceil$ should be used as in the text.
 References to $N$ in the proof of Theorem 9 should be interpreted to respect this change.
 * For the same reason, in the procedure `GenerateP2L` (Algorithm 3), use $N := \lfloor \log_2 L \rfloor + 1$ instead of $N := \lceil \log_2 L \rceil$.
 * Equation (8) should read:    $L_j = K \cdot L_{j-1} + d_j \quad j \in ${$1, 2, \ldots, N-1$}.

-## Use our software at the command line
+## Command-line usage

 * Construct a $P^{(K)}_L$-sequence of length $L$ on the alphabet {$0, 1, \ldots, K - 1$} with